juditacs/wikt2dict/README.md

 Note that triangulating only makes sense if you specify at least 3 languages.
 1. all: do all of the above.

+Let's try it out on a few small Wiktionary editions.

+Downloading the Slovak, the Slovenian and the Occitan Wiktionaries:

+    w2d.py download sk sl li

+The downloaded and textified Wiktionaries should appear in dat/wiktionary/<language name>/<wikicode>wiktionary.txt

+Extracting translations:

+    w2d.py extract sk sl li

+The extracted translations should appear in dat/wiktionary/<language name>/translation\_pairs.

+Now let's try triangulating to get a bunch of new translations:

+    w2d.py triangulate sk sl li

+The results should appear in dat/triangle/ arranged in subdirectories with a maximum of 1000 files per directory to avoid filesystem problems.
+Using only 3 such small editions for triangulating does not make much sense (it yielded 4 pairs on the April 2014 dumps).

+Or do all of it at once:

+    w2d.py all sk sl li

 ## Output